prometheus/alertmanager/README.md

 ## Amtool

-`amtool` is a cli tool for interacting with the alertmanager api.
-It is bundled with all releases of alertmanager.
+`amtool` is a cli tool for interacting with the Alertmanager API.
+It is bundled with all releases of Alertmanager.

 ### Install